peteroupc/classic-wallpaper/README.md

 ## The Challenge

-Create a tileable desktop wallpaper image [^1] meeting the following requirements.
+Create a tileable desktop wallpaper graphic [^1] meeting the following requirements.

-- The image is one of the following:
+- The graphic is one of the following:
-    - It is a pixel image (also known as _raster image_ or _bitmap_) with one of the color palettes and one of the pixel dimensions given later.
+    - It is an image (also known as a _raster image_, a rectangular array of pixels) with one of the color palettes and one of the pixel dimensions given later.
     - It is a vector graphic in the Scalable Vector Graphics (SVG) format made only of two-dimensional filled outlines with no stroke.
 Excessive detail should be avoided.
 Moreover:
         - Each outline is filled black and either opaque or translucent (semitransparent).
-The image can then be scaled to any pixel dimension desired and turned into a grayscale (see later) pixel image using known techniques (see [**_Hero Patterns_**](https://heropatterns.com/) for an example).
+The vector graphic can then be scaled to any pixel dimension desired and turned into a grayscale (see later) image using known techniques (see [**_Hero Patterns_**](https://heropatterns.com/) for an example).
 Or...
         - Each outline is opaque and filled with one of up to ten colors from a color palette given later.
 See [**_colourlovers.com_**](https://www.colourlovers.com/patterns) for examples.
-- The image is preferably abstract, should not employ trademarks, and is suitable for all ages.
+- The graphic is preferably abstract, should not employ trademarks, and is suitable for all ages.
-- The image does not contain text.
-Images that contain depictions of people or human faces are not preferred.
+- The graphic does not contain text.
+Graphics that contain depictions of people or human faces are not preferred.
-- The image should be uncompressed or compressed without loss (so in PNG or BMP format, for example, rather than JPG format).
+- The graphic should be uncompressed or compressed without loss (so in PNG or BMP format, for example, rather than JPG format).
-- The image is in the public domain or licensed under the [**Unlicense**](https://unlicense.org/) or, less preferably, another open-source license approved by the Open Source Initiative.
+- The graphic is in the public domain or licensed under the [**Unlicense**](https://unlicense.org/) or, less preferably, another open-source license approved by the Open Source Initiative.
-- The image was not produced by artificial-intelligence tools or with their help.
+- The graphic was not produced by artificial-intelligence tools or with their help.

 Also welcome would be computer code (released to the public domain or licensed under the Unlicense) to generate tileable or seamless&mdash;

 - noise,
 - procedural textures or patterns, or
-- arrangements of symbols or small images with partial transparency,
+- arrangements of symbols or small graphics or images with partial transparency,

 meeting the requirements given earlier.

 In general, the following are not within the scope of this challenge.

 - Photographic images (see "Wallpaper Generation Notes", later in this document).
-- Images with a single solid color on all four sides; such images are trivially tileable.
+- Graphics with a single solid color on all four sides; such graphics are trivially tileable.
-- Images that can be tiled in one dimension only, such as those depicting horizontal or vertical borders with an "infinitely" extending background.
+- Graphics that can be tiled in one dimension only, such as those depicting horizontal or vertical borders with an "infinitely" extending background.

 <a id=Color_Palettes></a>